Finally.

 One calendar.

 Sync your Outlook events to Google Calendar with rich data — attendees, Teams links, descriptions.
-Runs entirely in your browser.
+Calendar data stays in your browser.

-No account required · Works with Outlook Web App · No servers
+No account required · Works with Outlook Web App · No calendar data on our servers

 Two calendars is